toonroge/kaggleBNP/README.md

 * Exploratory numeric features
 * Exploratory categorical features
-* Analysis of correlations and relations between features
+* Analysis of correlations and relations between features (nice analysis on https://www.kaggle.com/c/bnp-paribas-cardif-claims-management/forums/t/19240/analysis-of-duplicate-variables-correlated-variables-large-post)
 * Analysis of missing values
 * One way analysis of numeric on the response
 * One way analysis of categorical on the response